dennisnordberg/julia-school/content/julia/dataframes.md

 )
 ```

-To get just the rows with "Rover" in the `item` column, use this code:
+Now, to get just the rows with "Rover" in the `item` column, use this code:

-### Code for playing along

 ```
 rovers = filter(